moorhen-coot/Moorhen/README.md

 `ln -s /Applications/ccp4-8.0/lib/data/monomers`
 This example demonstrates CCP4 web assembly only by the use of `RDKit` to make ligand pictures; it further demonstrates React-Bootstrap and WebGL.

-8. To run a suite of javascript tests
+8. To run a suite of javascript tests:
 For reason of file searching, you will have to make a symbolic link to allow jest to find the data associated with the mini-rsr-web javascript file which defines the coot interface.
 You will then need to install jest, but subsequently testing should be straightforward.
 `cd tests`
 `ln -s ../coot/mini-rsr-web.data`
 `npm install`
 `npm test`
+When testing is completed, you will have to issue a `<ctrl-C>`.

 ![Web example ligands and glycotrees](web_example/screenshot.png) *Ligands pictures produced by interrogating file with MMDB2 and rendering with RDKit.
 Glycosylation trees produced by privateer.*